 Storing

-Cranberry almond muffins keep well and will stay moist in an airtight container for up to 5 days.
+Cranberry almond muffins keep well and stay moist in an airtight container for up to 5 days.

 Enjoying